 - police statements.

-The presiding judicial officer will decide if court documents will be released for inspection or copies provided.
+The presiding judicial officer will decide if court documents will be released for inspection or copies provided via emailed PDF or photocopy.
 Photocopied documents are charged at 60c per page.
 The release of documents from the court file is always at the discretion of the presiding judicial officer.

 This allows them to attend the hearing of the application.
 A registrar will send a copy of the application to the accused on behalf of the applicant as the address of an accused cannot be released without an order of the court.